-motionLight is an playful interactive visual audio installation of my personal interest on generating intriguing visual work by manipulating pixels from 2D images.
+motionLight is a playful interactive visual audio installation of my personal interest on generating intriguing visual work by manipulating pixels from 2D images.
 It includes six different interactive modes, reading information from laptop’s camera and microphone, by detecting light difference and motion, it generates various playable effects.

 With careful design in aligning light bulbs, LEDs, and accompany them with suitable content to play on each artwork, Jim Campbell’s custom electronics expressed actions and movements in a concise but vivid manner.
 However, it is often static, or non-interactive.